• infobot@lakesoffire.org

 ASKING FOR HELP

-We noticed last year that folks were reluctant to sign up and ask for help.
+In years past we have had folks who were reluctant to sign up and ask for help.

 “Well, I’m only three months pregnant, there’s someone who is 5 months pregnant”